pygraphviz/pygraphviz/CONTRIBUTING.rst

       issue number 1480, you could use the phrase "Fixes #1480" in the PR description or commit message.

-      To reviewers: make sure the merge message has a brief description of the change(s) and if the PR closes an issue add, for example, "Closes #123" where 123 is the issue number.
+      To reviewers: make sure the merge message also has a brief description of the change(s).

 Divergence from ``upstream main``
 ---------------------------------